 Let’s begin with starting her…which we haven’t quite mastered yet.
 There’s a lever on the left hand side of the front seat that you have to yank with all of the power you have to start the thing while in neutral (that is if you can find neutral).
 I call this lever the blister maker… and it’s basically like a pull-start cord to a lawn mower – you have to put your back into it…while you are sitting in a very uncomfortable seat.

 Gears: The gears and clutch are in the left hand.
-To change gear you pull in the clutch level and rotate the handlebar forwards or backwards.
+To change gears, you pull in the clutch lever and rotate the handlebar forward or backward.
 Finding the gears can be an art form.

 Brakes: The only brake is the one on the right hand side of the floor and it’s done with your foot.
 Simple to use, but not at all comfortable!

-Steering: Wiggle the handlebars and you change direction.
-However since it only has 3 wheels, rickshaws have a balance problem if you turn too sharply…one that will leave it on it’s side.
+Steering: Wiggle the handlebars, and you change direction.
+However, since it only has three wheels, auto rickshaws have a balance problem if you turn too sharply…one that will leave it on its side.

-Electronics: 12 volt system.
+Electronics: 12-volt system.
 There are various lights that offer you a candle’s worth of illumination.
-Most vitally there the horn, controlled from a button on the handlebar.
-Use it OFTEN, for everything – turning right, turning left, overtaking, saying Namaste – horn is the language of traffic in India.
+Most vitally, there is the horn, controlled by a button on the handlebar.
+Use it OFTEN for everything – turning right, turning left, overtaking, saying Namaste – horn is the language of traffic in India.

-Engine: The mighty 7 Horsepower 2 stroke engine single cylinder force air cooled engine lives in the back of the shaw.
-One sparkplug, You’ve got 4 forward gears (if you can find them) and 1 reverse.
+Engine: The mighty 7 Horsepower 2, stroke engine single cylinder force air, cooled engine lives in the back of the shaw.
+One sparkplug, You’ve got four forward gears (if you can find them) and one reverse.

 Fuel: We have to mix our fuel and oil in a precise ratio and then ensure it gets mixed up – then we can put fuel in the tank.
 There is no gas gauge and were told that the way we know that we are out of fuel is that the shaw stops.
 Hence – we bought a jerry can.